dart-lang/language/working/00798 - Abstract-External Variables/proposal.md

 The Dart Formatter needs to recognize the prefixes and treat them like any other prefixe (like `static` , `final` or `late`).

+The proposed syntax solves the existing problems of `dart:ffi`, it supports easier writing interfaces post Null Safety, and it can also be used to more easily add "field" signatures to mixins.